Cottage Country Travel Services

 For many families, entertaining is part of cottage life.
 If that's the case for you, make sure the cottage you rent will accommodate the TOTAL group - guests, children, as well as your own family.

 The MAXIMUM OCCUPANCY is clearly noted on the Cottage Webpage.
 It is the number of people the cottage can safely accommodate with respect to septic system, pumps, etc. Owners are very concerned about the number of people at a cottage with respect to the wear and tear on the cottage systems, which are much more sensitive than our city dwellings.
+Please note that the Booking Application Form you will complete once you have selected a cottage requires a full listing of all occupants.

 You shouldn't assume that your cell phone will work throughout Cottage Country.
 Many areas of the province have little or no cellular service depending on the service provider.
 Check with your service provider to determine whether a specific area has service.